adamint/spotify-web-api-kotlin/README.md

 You can then use this track in clientApi actions such as playing or saving the track, knowing that it will be playable in your market!

+### Testing
+We use [Spek](https://github.com/spekframework/spek), which integrates with the JUnit runner, for testing.
+To run any test, you need to run `gradle test -PclientId=YOUR_CLIENT_ID -PclientSecret=YOUR_CLIENT_SECRET`.
+If you'd like to run the client tests as well, you need to add the `spotifyRedirectUri` parameter, along with EITHER `spotifyAuthCode` OR `spotifyTokenString`

+Using a token is preferred if you will be doing multiple tests, as the code is one-time.

+An example: `gradle test -PclientId=YOUR_CLIENT_ID -PclientSecret=YOUR_CLIENT_SECRET -PspotifyRedirectUri=SPOTIFY_REDIRECT_URI -PspotifyTokenString=SPOTIFY_TOKEN`

 ### Endpoint List
 #### SpotifyAPI: